 Why did we pick France?

-Aside from the fact that France conjures a ton of family memories for my husband and I from yesteryear, we decided on France as we wanted to go by ferry – to somewhere where sunshine and warm balmy evenings might be more reliable than the Great British Summer.
-We were after a holiday where we could delight our girls with history – in the form of numerous chateaux or underground caves, somewhere we could play on the beach, drift down rivers and discover fairytale towns, along with tucking into great food and wine.
-France has so much to offer family holidaymakers – I’m not so familiar with Spain so I’m keen to be converted to Pintxos and Spanish campsites!
-There’s also something about rocking up in your own car, having completed the whole journey yourself, that you don’t get when you fly A to B – a sense of the distance covered.
-It helps too that I speak French!
+Aside from the fact that France conjures a ton of family memories for my husband and I from yesteryear, we decided on France as we wanted to travel by ferry rather than plane.
+There’s something about rocking up in your own car, having completed the whole journey yourself, that you don’t get when you fly A to B – a sense of the distance covered.

 Living in a tent for three weeks though?

 Apart from one night in a hotel in Saumur, we’ve gone for three weeks of pitching our own tent.
 Why?
 Because mobile homes practically treble in price during the peak summer holiday season.
-Living outdoors will be perfect for our slightly-feral children, they love being outside and French campsites are so well-equipped with kids’ playgrounds, a swimming pool, onsite restaurants and entertainment, that keeping them occupied is easy.
-We’ve also chosen campsites within easy walking distance of local amenities so we can go out for dinner in the evening, pop to the shop for supplies or stroll to the beach.
+Living outdoors will be perfect for our slightly feral children – they love being outside and French campsites are so well-equipped with kids’ playgrounds, a swimming pool, onsite restaurants and entertainment, that keeping them occupied is easy.

 How did you choose your campsites?